 If you haven’t seen Mac and Me already, don’t bother unless you’re turning it into a drinking game.
 The movie reeks with bad acting, cheesy special effects, McDonald’s product placements, and the plagiarism of Steven Spielberg‘s E.T.
 (1982).
 At the time, Washington Post writer, Richard Harrington, wrote “MAC and Me could just as well have been called “O.T. – The Other Terrestrial,” so frequent and clumsy are its references to “E.T.”
 Forget about calling home; E.T., call lawyer.”
-Audiences agreed with the critics and Mac And Me made history as one of the biggest box office flops of the 1990s.
+Audiences agreed with the critics and Mac And Me made history as one of the biggest box office flops of the 1990s and is widely considered to be one of the worst films ever made .

-Beyond the bad reviews, pitiful box office performance, and ripping off E.T., there’s still a lot of interesting things about the movie Mac And Me.
+Beyond the bad reviews, pitiful box office performance, and being an E.T. rip-off, there’s still a lot of interesting things about the movie Mac And Me.
 From an uncredited cameo by Jennifer Aniston to an ongoing Paul Rudd Mac And Me joke on Conan O’Brien, here are some things that you probably didn’t need to know about the movie Mac And Me.

 Jennifer Aniston Was In Mac And Me (Briefly)